addff/2503-ITT440/10% Individual Assignment/M3CS2554B/AMIRAH BINTI TALIB/README.md

 # AMIRAH BINTI TALIB
 # ITT440 - INDIVIDUAL ASSIGNMENT

-Object Tracking refers to the process of monitoring the movement of a specific object across consecutive frames within a video stream or live camera feed.
-The primary objective is to accurately locate and follow the movement of a specific object over time within a sequence of images or video frames.
+Color Manipulation refers to changing, analyzing, or adjusting the colors in an image to achieve a certain goal, such as finding specific objects, highlighting features, or preparing an image for further processing.

 SimpleCV is an open-source framework for building computer vision applications using Python.
-Designed to make computer vision accessible to beginners and rapid prototyping easy for developers.
-In this tutorial, we will learn to run Object Tracking with SimpleCV.
+It provides a simple interface for accessing and processing images and videos, making it ideal for beginners and rapid prototyping.
+In this tutorial, we will learn to run Color Manipulation with SimpleCV.

 ![SimpleCV_Logo](https://github.com/user-attachments/assets/b686c8d9-feb1-47aa-a57c-d5ad96dcd834 "SimpleCV Logo")

-### Steps to Track Object with SimpleCV
+## Steps to Track Object with SimpleCV

-#### Step 1:
+### Step 1: Load the image